-- 1. A safeguarding allegation is one where information comes to light from any source, which suggests that an adult working for or on behalf of US has or may have: - Caused significant harm to a child or adult at risk - Committed a criminal offence against a child or adult or - Behaved in such a way that indicates they may pose a risk of harm to children or adults at risk.
+- 1. A safeguarding allegation is one where information comes to light from any source, which suggests that an adult working for or on behalf of US has or may have: - Caused significant harm to a child or vulnerable adult - Committed a criminal offence against a child or adult or - Behaved in such a way that indicates they may pose a risk of harm to children.